 January is a long, bleak month for most of us.
-Christmas and New Year is over and the warmer days of spring still a long way off.
-It can be tempting for the entire family to hibernate inside the house and car this time of year, but if you make the effort to get outside and you'll see some real benefits.
-Here's a few reasons I love cycling and walking with my kids this time of year.
+Christmas and New Year are over and the warmer days of spring are still a long way off.
+It can be tempting for the entire family to hibernate inside the house and car this time of year, but if you make the effort to get outside and you’ll see some real benefits.
+Here are a few reasons I love cycling and walking with my kids this time of year.

 Keep those New Year’s Resolutions

 I don’t know about you, but every 1st January I’m full of great intentions to keep fit, lose weight and generally live a much more active, organised and wholesome life.
 Usually by the second week of January normal service is resumed – unless I make an effort to change my habits.

 Introducing activity into your daily life this time of year will help set you up for the next 12 months, as well as making you a role model to your child for being more active.
 Ditching the car and cycling or walking to school or work, even if it’s just a day or two a week, can help keep you all more active and inclined to meet the goals you set.

 Alternatively, meeting up with friends and going for a weekend bike ride can be a good way of motivating you all to get out and be active.

 Reconnect with nature

 January heralds the start of the new year and new intentions, and with it, the plants and wildlife around us are starting to prepare for the coming spring too.
 The sight of the first snowdrops or crocuses poking their heads through the grass, or the sound of birdsong for the first time in months, can be a real cause for celebration.
 Challenge your kids to spot the first signs of spring and you’ll all feel excited that the finer weather is on the way.